 Catholic Church Promises To Reject Donations, Offerings Of Those Involved In Galamsey

-• The Catholic Church has decided to take punitive measures against church members who engage in illegal mining
+• The Catholic Church has decided to take punitive measures against church members engaged in illegal mining

-• The measures are to serve as a deterrent to those involved in the galamsey menace polluting rivers and farmlands
+• The measures are meant to serve as a deterrent to those involved in the galamsey menace polluting rivers and lands

-• The Most Rev Matthew Kwesi Gyamfi said the church would reject offerings and donations from such persons and may exclude them from holy communion
+• Matthew Kwesi Gyamfi said the church would reject offerings from such persons and exclude them from communion

 The Catholic Church has warned that it would take punitive actions against members of the church who engage in illegal mining activities.